microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Visual-Studio-15-Preview.md

  to be converted to JavaScript that runs on all of today's engines.

 ## Enabling Salsa
-Salsa is enabled by default in Visual Studio "15" Preview 5.
+Salsa is enabled by default in Visual Studio 2017.

 To enable or disable the new language service:
   1. Open the `Tools > Options` dialog.